crosskey12/Brain-Tumor-Classification-Using-QTL/README.md

 ## Implementation
 We implemented the models using Python and various deep learning and quantum computing libraries.
 The primary steps included:

-Preprocessing the Chen Medical dataset.
+Preprocessing the Chen Medical dataset.<br/>
-Extracting features using the traditional feature extractors.
+Extracting features using the traditional feature extractors.<br/>
-Feeding the extracted features into the quantum circuit classifiers.
+Feeding the extracted features into the quantum circuit classifiers.<br/>
-Evaluating the performance of each model.
+Evaluating the performance of each model.<br/>

 ## Results
 The results demonstrated that combining traditional feature extractors with quantum circuit classifiers can enhance the performance of brain tumor classification models.
 Detailed results and comparisons are available in the project repository.